CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     implementing them but still be able to warn the rule writer that the spec changed.

+-   **Translation file validation -** Translation tables are validated before being processed.
+Target attributes should correspond to what is defined in the configuration file, helper functions should exist and no null value should be present.

--   **Log -** The translation engine log any invalid value and the progress of the translation process.
-It can be configured to stop or not when encountering an invalid value.
+-   **Logging -** The translation engine produce a log table indicating invalidated values and progress of the translation process.
+The translation engine can be configured to stop or not as soon as it encounters an invalid value.

--   **Resuming -** The translation engine can be configured to resume from previous execution using the progress status logeg in the log file.
+-   **Resuming -** The translation engine can be configured to resume from previous execution using the progress status logged in the log file.

+#### Execution

+-   The translation engine is executed as any normal SQL function (TT\_Translate(parameters...)).
+-   It can be used as part of any SELECT, FROM or WHERE SQL statement parts. e.g. CREATE TABLE AS SELECT (TT\_Translate(parameters...)).\*
+-   TT\_Translate(parameters...) returns a SETOF rows of type RECORD.
+-   Note: If it is not possible to return a SETOF RECORD, an initialisation function TT\_Init() could create a empty table with the right types and TT\_Translate() could rewrite itself into a temporary function with the right table as return type.
+    TT\_Translate() would then return the result of this temporary function...

+-   A typical execution sequence would look like:

+    1. Write a very basic translation table.
+    2. Translate.
+    3. Translation stops as soon as a validation rule not providing an invalidation value fails or when its last parameter is specifically set to TRUE.
+    4. Update the translation table and resume execution, back to 2).
+    5. Translation file is complete, execution from scratch without stop on invalidation and all invalidation values provided.

-#### Configuration
+#### Configuration parameters

--   Configuration parameters are defined as a set of key/value.
+-   Translation engine configuration parameters are defined as a set of key/value.
 -   As far as the number of parameters is small, they can be passed as list of parameters to the main translation engine PostgreSQL function.